 ArcCatalog and select New to create an empty file geodatabase (*.gdb)

 or personal geodatabase (*.mdb).
 This becomes your backdrop geodatabase.
-TIP: Mobile users: The Backdrop geodatabase is created on the Administrator machine because the directory structure on your Administrator machine is exactly the same as the directory structure on your field machines.
+TIP: Engine Mobile users: The Backdrop geodatabase is created on the Administrator machine because the directory structure on your Administrator machine is exactly the same as the directory structure on your field machines.
 In a later step, you connect stored display layers from the Login database to the Backdrop geodatabase.
 It is critical that these databases reside in the exact directory structure used in the field when these layers are connected.
 This ensures the stored display layers remain connected for field users after the databases are distributed by Geodatabase Replication.

 - Right-click your newly created (empty) personal or file geodatabase and execute the Create/Update ArcFM Solution System Tables tool.
 This creates the necessary ArcFM system tables in your new geodatabase.